nathan-guiard/no-webp/README.md

 # no-webp
-### A daemon that convert .webp files to another image tpe on selected directories for systemd systems
+### A daemon that convert .webp files to another image type on selected directories for systemd systems

+(Every "Convertion" and "Extention" must be changed to "Conversion" and "Extension" respectively)

 Tired to download .webp files that are not usefull until you convert them? no-webp does it for you without removing the original file, capable to monitor multiple directories and with other configurable options!